 Differentiate between pickiness and preferences

-Don’t force Baby to clean his plate
+Don’t force Baby to clean their plate

 Mix things up